What Is the Mediterranean Diet: The SilverSneakers Guide

 - If you don’t already eat fish, try swapping some into one meal per week in place of meat.
 Even canned salmon or sardines will do, she says.
 Eventually work up to at least two 4-ounce servings of fish per week.
 A 4-ounce serving is about the size of a checkbook.

-- Instead of white rice and bread, opt for quinoa or whole grains, such as whole wheat bread or brown rice.
+- Instead of white rice and bread, opt for whole grains.
+Try whole wheat bread, brown rice, oats, and barley.

 - Start each dinner with a salad drizzled in a bit of extra virgin olive oil.
 It’s an easy way to bump up your daily dose of vegetables and healthy fats, Gans says.